VariantSync/Vatras/README.md

 - For **Mac** users, we recommend Nix or Docker.
 (We experienced problems with installing Agda manually.)
 - For **Linux** users, any alternative is fine but we recommend Nix for the reasons mentioned above.

-There are no other software requirements apart from having either Nix, Docker, or Agda installed, depending on which alternative you choose..
+There are no other software requirements apart from having either Nix, Docker, or Agda installed, depending on which alternative you choose.
-The only dependency of our library is the Agda standard library which is shipped as a git submodule within the `agda-stdlib` directory and is taken care of automatically by our [makefile](makefile).
+The only dependency of our library is the Agda standard library which is automatically taken care of by our Nix and Docker setups.

 Note that building for the first time (or running `nix-shell`) will take a while because Agda has to build the required dependencies from the standard library (expect ~5-10min and a lot of terminal output).